nautobot/nautobot/nautobot/docs/development/index.md

 * `X` is the major release number.
 Contains breaking changes or switching default behavior and shadowing legacy/deprecated behavior.
 May contain new functionality and bug fixes as well.
 * `Y` is the minor release number.
 Contains new functionality and bug fixes.
 May introduce deprecation warnings but will not remove or change default behavior.
 * `Z` is the patch release number.
-Will only contain bug fixes and small feature enhancements aimed at addressing user-experience bugs.
+Will only contain bug fixes, security updates, and small feature enhancements aimed at addressing user-experience bugs.

 For more information, please visit [SemVer.org](https://semver.org/).